louisfoster/boilface/README.md

 - Add scripts to make life easier
 - Add better description of tool purposes and why/how/links
 - Add better explanation for prod deployment
+- Fix nginx config to work with router component